xxgreg/dart_postgresql/README.md

 ### Query streaming

 Connection.query() returns a Stream of results.
-You can use each row as soon as it is received, or you can wait till they all arrive by calling String.toList().
+You can use each row as soon as it is received, or you can wait till they all arrive by calling Stream.toList().

 ## Testing